jimhigson/oboe.js-website/content/examples.md

       // This callback will be called with every direct child
       // of the root object but not the sub-objects therein.
-      // Because we're coming off the root, the path argument
+      // Because we're maching direct children of the root the
-      // is a single-element array with the module name
+      // path argument is a single-element array with the module
-      // resembling ['messages'] or ['photos'].
-      var moduleName = path[0];
+      // name; it resembles ['messages'] or ['photos']. var moduleName = path[0];

       My.App